Sepideh-Niktabe/GCP-Projects/Secure Software Delivery Challenge Lab/secure_software_delivery_challenge_lab.md

 ## Overview

-This lab involves securely deploying a web application for **Cymbal Bank**, which handles sensitive customer data.
-The objective is to implement a secure, automated CI/CD pipeline using tools like:
+This lab focuses on securely deploying a web application for **Cymbal Bank**, which handles sensitive customer data.
+The goal is to implement a secure, automated CI/CD pipeline that builds, scans, signs, and deploys containerized applications while ensuring compliance with strict security standards.
+Key tools include:

 - **Artifact Registry**: For storing Docker images.
 - **Cloud Build**: For building and scanning container images.
 - **Binary Authorization**: To enforce strict image deployment policies.

-Participants are expected to create a pipeline that builds, scans, signs, and deploys a containerized application while adhering to strict security standards.

 ---

 ## Challenge Scenario

-You are a software engineer at **Cymbal Bank**, tasked with deploying a secure web application.
-The application handles sensitive customer data, and your goal is to:
+As software engineers at **Cymbal** Bank, we are responsible for deploying a secure web application that handles sensitive customer data.
+Our objectives are to:
 1. Build and push the application to Artifact Registry.
 2. Scan the application for vulnerabilities.
 3. Use Binary Authorization to enforce signed image deployment.